jupyter/nbconvert/docs/source/api/filters.rst

 Filters are for use with the :class:`~nbconvert.exporters.TemplateExporter` exporter.
-They provide a way for you transform notebook contents to a particular format depending on the tempalte you are using.
+They provide a way for you transform notebook contents to a particular format depending on the template you are using.
 For example, when converting to HTML, you would want to use the :func:`~nbconvert.filters.ansi2html` function to convert ANSI colors (from e.g. a terminal traceback) to HTML colors.